 Basis for Listing

-This succulent halophyte is characteristic of salt flats and the margins of alkaline lakes in arid regions of the West.
-The range of Salicornia rubra is relatively widespread, but because of its specialized habitat its distribution is local and sporadic.
-The occurrence of S. rubra in Minnesota seems incongruous because its habitat is not widely known to occur in the state.
+Salicornia rubra (red saltwort) is a succulent halophyte characteristic of salt flats and the margins of alkaline lakes in arid regions of the West.
+The range of S. rubra is relatively widespread, but because of its specialized habitat, its distribution is local and sporadic.
+The occurrence of S. rubra in Minnesota seems incongruous, because its habitat is not widely known to occur in the state.
 Such habitats do exist at the western edge of Minnesota, but they have always been uncommon and have now been largely eliminated by agricultural activities.

-Salicornia rubra shows a preference for salt flats, alkaline depressions, exposed shores of alkaline lakes, and saline swales.
-These habitats are found in western Minnesota where the climate is more arid.
+Salicornia rubra occurs in salt flats, alkaline depressions, exposed shores of alkaline lakes, and saline swales in prairies.
+Suitable habitats receive full sunlight and are sparsely vegetated.
 When evaporation at a site exceeds inflow of water, soluble salts and exchangeable sodium may accumulate, resulting in alkaline or saline soils.
 These salts or sodium can be found naturally in the soil, in soluble fertilizer salts, in stream water, lake water, or irrigation water.
-Associated plant species that are also tolerant of these extreme conditions include Atriplex patula (spearscale), Distichlis spicata var. stricta (salt grass), Hordeum jubatum (foxtail barley), Puccinellia nuttalliana (Nuttall's alkali grass), and Suaeda calceoliformis (seablite).
-Suitable habitats receive full sunlight, and are sparsely vegetated.
+Such habitats are found sparingly in western Minnesota.
+Associated plant species that are also tolerant of these extreme conditions include Atriplex patula (spearscale), Distichlis spicata var. stricta (salt grass), Hordeum jubatum (foxtail barley), Puccinellia nuttalliana (Nuttall's alkali grass), and Suaeda calceoliformis (sea-blite).

 Biology / Life History

-Salicornia rubra is an annual herb.
-It competes favorably on saline and alkaline soils.
+Salicornia rubra is a small annual forb with succulent stems.
+It shows an unrivaled tolerance for saline conditions.
+In fact, it has been shown to require high concentrations of salt (NaCl) rather than simply tolerating it (Tiku 2006).
+Plants become shorter and denser at higher salinity but are not significantly harmed.
 As a wetland dries or water levels recede, the seeds of this species will germinate in the exposed salt or alkali-encrusted silt.